CoG: Controllable Graph Reasoning via Relational Blueprints and Failure-Aware Refinement over Knowledge Graphs: Methodology

 \textbf{Diagnosis and Targeted Re-routing.} Upon triggering a failure signal, CoG invokes an LLM for evidence-conditioned reflection.
 Guided by the working memory $\mathcal{M}$, the the LLM reviews the current trajectory $\mathcal{T}=[e_0,r_1,e_1,\ldots]$ alongside compact summaries of pruned branches to pinpoint the decision point $t_{\text{err}}$ responsible for the deviation (e.g., a step biased by local semantics).
 Subsequently, the agent executes targeted backtracking to re-route the search: it reverts the frontier to the state preceding $t_{\text{err}}$, recalls structurally relevant candidates that were prematurely pruned, and resumes expansion.
 This re-routing mechanism rectifies myopic errors while enforcing global constraints, allowing CoG to reconstruct a verifiable evidence chain.

 \textbf{Grounded Inference.} In extreme cases, missing edges can render verifiable evidence unreachable, such that even re-routing fails to restore a checkable evidence chain.
 As a fallback, CoG aggregates verified path segments and unmet constraints into a concise summary, prompting the LLM to synthesize a final answer conditioned strictly on this valid context.
 Unlike free-form generation, this inference is explicitly grounded in the verified semantic space, effectively mitigating parametric hallucination while preventing premature termination.
+For a deeper empirical understanding, a comprehensive quantitative and qualitative analysis of this refinement module---demonstrating how it successfully diagnoses structural misalignment and recovers from search impasses---is detailed in Appendix~\ref{app:refinement}.